 If you are selling a property, then the Memorandum of Sale provided by the Estate Agent is your proof.

-It’s still 5% as a minimum if you qualify for the Government’s Help to Buy scheme.
+It’s still 5% as a minimum if you qualify for the Government’s Help to Buy Scheme in Middlesbrough.
 It can be topped up to 25% via the equity loan so you will obtain a lower rate mortgage.

 Choosing to opt-out from the scheme results in the 20% deposit gift provided by the Government changing meaning you will have to pay it back as a loan.

 Usually.
 If it is a genuine discounted purchase, i.e. the house is worth £100,000, and you have been offered it, for example £90,000, then some Lenders will accept this as your guaranteed deposit.

 This works well if you have the Right to Buy from the Local Authority or other Social Landlord.